zeptogramdesktop/zdesktop/README.md

 - Continue operations in web version having saved local storage session in a browser (it means you can restart your browser and continue operations without re-authoring again)

 Why not use official API?
-You still need to manually enter 2FA code when first authorizing using official API.
+You still need to manually enter 2FA code when authorizing using official API at first.
 Zeptogram client provides API to read the 2FA code

 ### Libraries used